AdobeDocs/workfront.en/help/manage-work/projects/updating-work-in-a-project/interactions-between-commit-and-planned-completion-dates.md

   </tr>
   <tr>
    <td role="rowheader">Planned Completion Date</td>
    <td> <p>The Planned Completion Date shows when the project owner expects the task or issue to be completed.
-It can be either manually set by the project owner or anyone with Manage permissions to the task or issue or it can be automatically calculated by <span>Adobe Workfront</span>.</p> <p>For more information about Planned Completion dates, see <a href="../../../manage-work/tasks/task-information/task-planned-completion-date.md" class="MCXref xref">Overview of the task Planned Completion Date</a></p> </td>
+It can be either manually set by the project owner or anyone with Manage permissions to the task or issue or it can be automatically calculated by Adobe Workfront.</p> <p>For more information about Planned Completion dates, see <a href="../../../manage-work/tasks/task-information/task-planned-completion-date.md" class="MCXref xref">Overview of the task Planned Completion Date</a></p> </td>
   </tr>
  </tbody>
 </table>